mylofi/local-vault/README.md

 Discovery mode should only be used when you're sure the user has already setup a vault on this device.
 If a suitable passkey is not authenticated with, and matching vault is not found, a discovery mode `connect()` call will fail with an exception.

 **Note:** Discovery mode will *always* prompt the user for passkey authentication.
 This might mean a user would have to reauthenticate on each page load, for example.
 As an affordance to reduce user friction, you might choose to store the vault-ID in `sessionStorage`, along with a timestamp.
 Even after page refreshes, you might keep using this vault-ID **without** discovery mode.
-But after a certain amount of time since last authentication has passed, you might choose to push for reauthentication by using discovery mode.
+But after a certain amount of time since last authentication has passed, you might choose to push for reauthentication by discarding the known vault-ID and using discovery mode.
 Alternatively, you might call `lock()` on the vault-instance after a certain period of time, thereby ensuring the next vault operation will re-prompt the user for passkey authentication.

 ## Removing All Local Data